North (formerly Thalmic Labs) Sound Design

 'What Makes A Successful Audio Brand?'
 Blog Article

-This was an article I wrote for A Sound Effect, highlighting some of the key factors of what makes a successful audio brand.
-The article was largely based on my experience of working for over a decade at Nokia, one of the most recognised audio brands in the World.
+This was an article Henry wrote for A Sound Effect, highlighting some of the key factors of what makes a successful audio brand.
+The article was largely based on Henry’s experience of working for over a decade at Nokia, one of the most recognised audio brands in the World.

 Please follow the link to the article:

 Sceneskope Sound Design & Music

 A short promotional video for Sceneskope in which we created the sound design (including voice over) and background music.